 - want something dealt with in another part of the country

-Remember, an ordinary power of attorney has no effect if you lose capability to manage your own affairs.
+An ordinary power of attorney has no effect if you lose the capability to manage your own affairs.

 4. Why make an enduring power of attorney?

-Because it will continue to have effect even if you lose capability, for example if you have a stroke or are injured in a car accident.
+Because it will continue to have effect even if you lose capability.
+For example, if you have a stroke or you’re injured in a car accident.
 Making an enduring power of attorney allows you to choose who you want to manage your financial affairs if you lose the capability to do this for yourself.
-It is a cheap and easy alternative to other forms of financial management such as a financial management order under the Protected Estates Act.
+It’s a cheap and easy alternative to other forms of financial management such as a Financial Management Order under the Protected Estates Act.

 5. Who should I appoint as my attorney?

 You will need to choose a person who is trustworthy and responsible enough to manage your finances.
-Unless there are special conditions, your attorney has power to dispose of your assets.
-Before you appoint someone you should be sure that they will do all the things you want.
+Unless there are special conditions, your power of attorney has the capacity to dispose of your assets.
+Before you appoint someone, you should be sure that they will do all the things you want.
 Your attorney is legally bound to carry out the written instructions in the power and any other instructions you may give while you are of sound mind.

 The courts can intervene if your attorney acts dishonestly or improperly, but this can be expensive and may be hard to prove so be careful about choosing your attorney.
-You can appoint the Public Trustee or trustee company, but charges are applied.
-You should contact these bodies if you wish to appoint them.
-You can appoint more than one attorney but you should choose people who can coordinate well.
+You can appoint the Public Trustee or trustee company, but charges are applied, so you should contact these bodies if you wish to appoint them.
+Also, you can appoint more than one attorney but you should choose people who can appropriately coordinate.
 You will need to see a solicitor or chamber magistrate to decide whether you want your attorneys to act jointly (together) or severally (separately).